Sonklol/new-rpchat/README.md

 #### Description
 This is a proximity chat script.
-With a few commands such as Twitter, OOC and Local Me
+With a few commands such as Twitter, OOC and Local Me Contains new modifications for roleplay
+The script is from ESX Framework, this is just a modification

 ## Download & Installation